 A FINA World League clash in January between Greece and Spain in the women’s world league ended 7-4 to Spain.
 A relatively low scoring water polo match between two closely matched sides.
 In the reverse fixture six weeks before, Greece won 7-5, so the total score bet would have been a logical market to follow – known as over/under betting.

 they’re offering on water polo in the 2022 Championship.
-When checking the water polo betting markets on sportsbooks like William Hills you have the choice of the straightforward 1×2 bet – home win, draw, away win.
-Alternatively, you can choose a total number of goals over/under bet for either side, or for the whole game.
+When checking the water polo betting markets on sportsbooks like Unibet, you can choose the straightforward 1×2 bet – home win, draw, away win.
+Alternatively, you can choose a total number of goals over/under bet for either side or for the whole game.
 They also offer handicap bets where you can use your skill to predict the extent of the win/loss, with a positive/negative start for each side.

-Other sportsbook for water polo bets like Bet365 and Unibet offer water polo live in play betting – next scorers, total goals over/under.
+Other sportsbooks for water polo bets, like Bet365 and Unibet, offer water polo live-in-play betting – next scorers, total goals over/under.
 Other bet types: Half Handicaps/Half Winner/Half Goals/Half Team Goals/Half Race to Markets/Half Goals Odd-Even/Team Half Goals Odd-Even.
-Canadian sportsbook TheScore Bets offers water polo bets via its mobile app as well.
-However, be aware that in the situation when the event of a match starting but not being completed your bets will be void.
+However, be aware that in the situation when the event of a match starts but not being completed your bets will be void.

 It’s always worth keeping up to date with the sport in a bid to give yourself an edge, total-waterpolo.com are a top new site.